vsavalei/twostage/README.md

 #>   C9 ~1      0.032    0.146   0.219        0.826 0.154  0.208  0.835
 #> ----------------------------
 #> The residual-based TSML chi-square is 24.952 against 24 degrees of freedom, with a p-value of 0.408
-#to see the stage 2 summary output from lavaan with "naive" SEs:
+#to see the unadjusted stage 2 summary from lavaan: #selectMethod("summary", "lavaan")(fit_ts)
-#selectMethod("summary", "lavaan")(fit_ts)
 ```

-The output shows TSML parameter estimates from Stage 2, “naive” standard
+It shows TSML parameter estimates from Stage 2, “naive” standard errors,
-errors, and TSML standard errors, which are generally larger, reflecting
+and TSML standard errors, which are generally larger, reflecting greater
-greater uncertainty due to missing data in Stage 1.
+uncertainty due to missing data in Stage 1.
 The (normal theory)
 residual-based test statistic is also printed.
 For technical details on
 the standard errors and the residual-based test statistic computation,
 see [Savalei and Bentler (